pingidentity/terraform-provider-pingone/docs/resources/schema_attribute.md

 - `description` (String) A description of the attribute.
 If provided, it must not be an empty string.
 Valid characters consists of any Unicode letter, mark (for example, accent or umlaut), numeric character, punctuation character, or space.
 - `display_name` (String) The display name of the attribute such as 'T-shirt size'.
 If provided, it must not be an empty string.
 Valid characters consist of any Unicode letter, mark (for example, accent or umlaut), numeric character, forward slash, dot, apostrophe, underscore, space, or hyphen.
 - `enabled` (Boolean) Indicates whether or not the attribute is enabled.
 Defaults to `true`.
+- `enumerated_values` (Attributes Set) A set of one or more enumerated values for the attribute.
+If provided, it must not be an empty set.
+Can only be set where the attribute type is `STRING` and cannot be set alongside `regex_validation`.
+If the attribute has been created without enumerated values and this parameter is added later, this will trigger a replacement plan of the attribute resource.
+If the attribute has been created with enumerated values that are subsequently removed, this will update without needing to replace the attribute resource. (see [below for nested schema](#nestedatt--enumerated_values))
 - `multivalued` (Boolean) Indicates whether the attribute has multiple values or a single one.
 Maximum number of values stored is 1,000.
 This field is immutable and will trigger a replace plan if changed.
 Defaults to `false`.
+- `regex_validation` (Attributes) A single object representation of the optional regular expression representation of this attribute.
+Can only be set where the attribute type is `STRING` and cannot be set alongside `enumerated_values`. (see [below for nested schema](#nestedatt--regex_validation))
 - `type` (String) The type of the attribute.
 Options are `BOOLEAN`, `COMPLEX`, `JSON`, `STRING`.  `COMPLEX` and `BOOLEAN` attributes cannot be created, but standard attributes of those types may be updated. `JSON` attributes are limited by size (total size must not exceed 16KB).
 This field is immutable and will trigger a replace plan if changed.
 Defaults to `STRING`.
 - `unique` (Boolean) Indicates whether or not the attribute must have a unique value within the PingOne environment.
 This field is immutable and will trigger a replace plan if changed.
 Defaults to `false`.